abinit/abinit/doc/tutorial/eph4zpr.md

   Z_\nk= \left(1 - \Re\left[ \frac{\partial\Sigma^\text{e-ph}_{\nk}}{\partial\ee}\right]\Bigg|_{\ee=\ee_\nk} \right)^{-1}.
 \end{equation}

-Both approaches are implemented in ABINIT although it should be noted that, according to recent works, the on-the-mass-shell approach provides results that are closer to those obtained with more advanced techniques based on the cumulant expansion [[cite:Nery2018]] or self-energy calculations employing an eigenvalue–self-consistent cycle [[cite:Brown-Altvater2020]].
+Both approaches are implemented in ABINIT although it should be noted that, according to recent works, the on-the-mass-shell approach provides results that are closer to those obtained with more advanced techniques based on the cumulant expansion [[cite:Nery2018]]

 <!--
-Accurate calculations of e-ph renormalization are still challenging even by present standards, because the e-ph self-energy is quite sensitive to the $\qq$-point sampling.
-Moreover a large number of empty states $m$ is usually required to converge the real part of the self-energy.
-In order to avoid the explicit computation of the DFPT scattering potentials on dense $\qq$-grids, ABINIT generalizes the Fourier-based interpolation scheme proposed by Eiguren {\it et al.}~\cite{Eiguren2008}
-to account for the non-analytical behaviour associated to the long-range interactions present in semiconductors [[cite:Vogl1976]].
-The dipolar potentials generated by the Born effective charges in polar materials are treated using a generalized Fr\"ohlich model [[cite:Verdi2015]], [[cite:Sjakste2015]].
 Further details concerning the implementation are given in Ref.[[cite:Gonze2019]].
 In order to accelerate the convergence with the number of empty states, ABINIT replaces the contributions given by the high-energy states above a certain band index $M$ with the solution